-On the basis of these considerations about the symmetry of $W\Phi_g^f$ and the choice of f, we derive our quotient-ring UOV (QR-UOV).
-It uses $\mathbb{F}q[x]/(f)$ generated by an irreducible polynomial f, which is resistant to Furue et al.'s structural attack [16].
-We investigate its performance against both currently known and possible attacks.
-The currently known attacks include the direct attack, the UOV attack [20], and the reconciliation attack [12].
-The possible attacks include pull-back attacks and lifting attacks.
-In the pull-back attacks, the UOV attack and the reconciliation attack are executed over the quotient ring $\mathbb{F}q[x]/(f)$ by pulling $W\Phi_g^f$ back to g.
-In the lifting attacks, we use an extension field \mathbb{F}{q^l} .
-We prove that the QR-UOV public key can be transformed into the diagonal concatenation of some smaller matrices over the extension field \mathbb{F}{q^l} as is done in the structural attack on BAC-UOV.
-After applying the above transformation over \mathbb{F}{q^l} , we can execute the three currently known attacks.
+Based on these considerations regarding the symmetry of $W\Phi_g^f$ and the choice of f, we derive our quotient-ring UOV (QR-UOV).
+It uses $\mathbb{F}q[x]/(f)$ generated by an irreducible polynomial f, which is resistant to Furue et al.'s structural attack [17].
+We investigated its performance against both currently known and possible attacks.
+The currently known attacks include the direct attack, the UOV attack [21], the reconciliation attack [13], and the intersection attack [5].
+Possible attacks are derived from (1) pull-back techniques and (2) lifting techniques.
+In (1), the UOV, reconciliation, and intersection attacks are executed over the quotient-ring $\mathbb{F}q[x]/(f)$ by pulling $W\Phi_g^f$ back to g.
+In (2), we prove that by lifting the base field \mathbb{F}q to the extension field \mathbb{F}{q^l} , the QR-UOV public key can be transformed into the diagonal concatenation of some smaller matrices: as is done in the structural attack on BAC-UOV.
+After applying such a transformation over \mathbb{F}{q^l} , we execute the four currently known attacks.

-Finally, by considering these currently known and possible attacks, we can select appropriate parameters for QR-UOV.
-In accordance with the I, III, and V security levels of the NIST PQC project [23], we propose three parameters for QR-UOV.
-Using these parameters reduces the size of the QR-UOV public key size about 50-70% compared to that of cyclic Rainbow with updated parameters [27].
-For example, the public key size is 66.7 KB for security level III, whereas that of cyclic Rainbow is 252.3 KB.
-The signature sizes with the proposed parameters are almost the same as those of Rainbow except for security level I.
+Finally, by considering these currently known and possible attacks, we can select the appropriate parameters for the QR-UOV.
+In accordance with the I, III, and V security levels of the NIST PQC project [24], we propose three parameters for QR-UOV.
+These parameters achieve a small public key, and the sizes of the public keys are approximately 30%-50% of those of compressed Rainbow [11].
+For example, the public key size is 66.7 KB for security level III, whereas that of compressed Rainbow is 252.3 KB.
+The signature sizes with the proposed parameters are almost the same as those of Rainbow, except for security level I.

-Organization Our paper is organized as follows.
+Organization The remainder of this paper is organized as follows.
 In Section 2, we explain the construction of multivariate signature schemes, plain UOV, BAC-UOV, and an attack on BAC-UOV.
-In Section 3, we introduce polynomial matrices of a quotient ring as a generalization of circulant matrices.
-In Section 4, we describe our proposed signature scheme, QR-UOV.
-In Section 5, we analyze the security of our proposed scheme.
+In Section 3, we introduce the polynomial matrices of a quotient ring as a generalization of the circulant matrices.
+In Section 4, we describe the proposed signature scheme, QR-UOV.
+In Section 5, we analyze the security of the proposed scheme.
 We present our proposed parameters and compare the performance of our scheme with that of Rainbow in Section 6.
 We conclude the paper in Section 7 by summarizing the key points and suggesting possible future work.